 • Listing your teenager as an occasional driver

-• Bundling auto insurance with existing home, condo or other insurance policies
+• Bundling auto insurance with existing home, condo, or other insurance policies

 • Avoiding purchasing flashy, high-powered vehicles (which usually come with higher insurance premiums)